Skip to main content

 Purchase Order Email Settings

-Configure the email behaviour for purchase orders at Settings > Communications > Purchase Orders:
+Configure the email behaviour for purchase orders at Settings > Communications > Email Configuration, on the Suppliers tab:

 • Set a default email text that pre-fills when sending a PO (your team can still edit it per send)